pfpack/pfpack-dependency/README.md

 # PrimeFuncPack Dependency
-PrimeFuncPack Dependency is a framework for .NET providing a functional programming based technology to build consistent dependency trees validated in compile time.
+PrimeFuncPack Dependency is a framework for .NET providing a functional programming based technology to build consistent dependency trees validated in the compile time.